Museum is temporarily closed due to the

 In 1910, the Seminole area was comprised of just 75 people.
 The 1920 Census shows names of orange grove owners and farmers living side by side next to each other on one very long road.
 We know it as Duhme Rd, or 113' Street, or Ridge Road.
 These families were, O'Quinn, Hinckle, Meares, Johnson, Leach, Brumby, Duhme, and Thevenet.

-The Seminole Historical Society, and our beautiful new Museum, will be a gathering place for the dreams of the past and the rich history of our community.
-It is a place for telling the stories of those who are no longer here to tell them for themselves.
+The Seminole Historical Museum is a gathering place for the dreams of the past and the rich history of our community.
+The museum is a place for telling stories of those who are no longer here to tell them for themselves.

-We welcome you to our website and invite you to visit our beautiful new community center Museum when it opens in the fall to learn about the stories of those "dreamers" from our past who have helped create our present and future.
+We welcome you to our website and invite you to visit our beautiful museum to learn about the stories of those "dreamers" from our past who have helped create our present and future.